 Through the cooperative efforts of the district and the state legislature, the College has experienced growth in buildings and facilities during the past several years.
-The College plant consists of approximately 150 acres with buildings and facilities now valued at over ten and one-half million dollars.
-There are twenty-six main brick buildings.
-All residence halls, classrooms and offices are air-conditioned.
-In addition to facilities sufficient to sustain the general education program, laboratories are provided for art, engineering drawing, audio visual education, applied music, dramatics, reading, athletic and recreation activities, and scientific and vocational education.
+The College plant consists of approximately 150 acres with buildings and facilities now valued at over \$89 million.
+There are 30 main brick buildings.
+In addition to facilities sufficient to sustain the general education program, laboratories are provided for art, engineering drawing, audio visual education, applied music, dramatics, reading, athletic and recreation activities, and scientific and technical education.